Dr. Anu Bajaj FAQs

 - Planning time away from lifting and strenuous exercise

 Breast lift patients tend to be happiest when the plan matches the real source of the concern.
-Knowing whether you want better position, more fullness, or both makes the consultation much more useful.
+Knowing whether you improved position, added fullness, or both makes the consultation more focused, productive, and tailored to your goals.

 Who is a good candidate for a tummy tuck?

-A good tummy tuck candidate is usually someone bothered by loose abdominal skin, stretched tissue, or weakened muscles that have not improved with diet and exercise.
-This is especially common after pregnancy or major weight loss.
+A good tummy tuck candidate is typically someone bothered by loose abdominal skin, stretched tissue, or weakened muscles that haven’t improved with diet and exercise.
+These concerns are especially common after pregnancy or significant weight loss, when the abdomen may not return to its previous shape on its own.

 What can a tummy tuck improve that exercise cannot?

 A tummy tuck can remove excess skin and improve abdominal contour in ways exercise cannot.
-Exercise can strengthen muscle, but it cannot remove stretched skin or repair significant tissue laxity on its own.
+Exercise can strengthen muscle, but it cannot remove stretched skin, repair significant tissue laxity, or repair rectus diastasis (separation of the abdominal muscles).

 Do you always repair the muscles during a tummy tuck?

 Muscle repair may be necessary when rectus diastasis or separation of the rectus muscles is present.
-Repair is often considered an important part of creating a flatter abdominal contour.
+Abdominal muscle separation can occur following pregnancy or changes in weight.
+If it is present, Dr. Bajaj will repair the muscles since muscle repair is a key component of improving the abdominal contour.

 Will a tummy tuck help me lose weight?

 No. A tummy tuck is not a weight-loss procedure.
-It is a body-contouring procedure designed to improve abdominal shape.
+It is a body-contouring procedure designed to improve abdominal shape and contour.
+The best results are achieved if you are at your goal weight prior to surgery.

 Will a tummy tuck make my abs show?